pingcap/tispark/README.md

 spark.sql("select count(*) from lineitem").show
 ```

-**Please Note: For now even if you use TiSpark 2.0+, for spark-submit, tidbMapDatabase is still required and TiExtension is not supported yet.
+**Please Note: For now even if you use TiSpark 2.0+, for spark-submit on pyspark, tidbMapDatabase is still required and TiExtension is not supported yet.
 We are working on it.

 ## Current Version
 ```